 Oca Dome Mandala, brought to you by Candomble Kollektif, is an art installation to be used as a sacred space to make the perfect encounter between ancient indigenous rituals, culture and the modern world as an updated dome, an ephemeral multicultural temple.
-Participants will be taken on a a collective experience by the activities of mandala making (Ojos de Dios) .
-The dome itself will be representing the afﬁrmation of our transitory nature which we will all be passing through; of living to die.
+Participants will be taken on a collective experience by the activities of mandala making (Ojos de Dios) .

-Inspired by the Oca, which is a space where the shamans teach the people from the community about the harmony, understanding and respect for each other and healing through musical ancient rituals, and the modern dome, which has a Fibonacci geometry structure with the philosophical, mathematical, engineering, history and poetry meaning known as the Golden Ratio.
-The project focuses on the mix between intuition from the shamans and the logic from the Fibonacci sequence, and participants will be made to feel like brothers and sisters, connected to save mother nature.
+Inspired by the Oca, which is a space where the shamans teach the people about the harmony, understanding and respect for each other and healing through musical ancient rituals, and the modern dome, which has a Fibonacci geometry structure with the philosophical, mathematical, engineering, history and poetry meaning known as the Golden Ratio.
+The project focuses on the mix between intuition from the shamans and the logic from the Fibonacci sequence.

 Envisaged dates for this project: